sullrich/ah4c/scripts/chromecast/kodi_faves/README.txt

   with no further input or interaction.
 Pop-ups or other confirmation things are OK if they automatically go away within a short amount of time.

-* From the "Favourites" window, select "Options" and use a ViewType of "WideList".
+* If you plan to use "favourites navigation" to tune channels (which is not the default option), then from the "Favourites" window, select "Options" and use a ViewType of "WideList".
 That's important because we have to move around in the list as if we were using arrow keys, and the scripts only move down or up, not left or right.

 * Enable the kodi JSONRPC API via HTTP.
     - Settings > Services > Control